uspki/policies/certificate-policy.md

 A person or group of persons SHALL be made explicitly responsible for making such checks.
 When a group of persons is responsible, a log identifying the person performing a check at each instance SHALL be maintained.
 If the facility is not continuously attended, the last person to depart SHALL initial a sign-out sheet that indicates the date and time and asserts that all necessary physical protection mechanisms are in place and activated.

-RA equipment SHALL be protected from unauthorized access while the cryptographic module is installed and activated.
-The RA SHALL implement physical access controls to reduce the risk of equipment tampering even when the cryptographic module is not installed and activated.
-These security mechanisms SHALL be commensurate with the level of threat in the RA equipment environment.

 ### 5.1.3 Power and air conditioning
 The CA SHALL have backup capability sufficient to lock out input, finish any pending actions, and record the state of the equipment automatically before lack of power or air conditioning causes a shutdown.

 The repositories (containing CA certificates and CRLs) SHALL be provided with uninterrupted power sufficient for a minimum of 6 hours operation in the absence of commercial power, to maintain availability and avoid denial of service.

 ### 5.1.4 Water exposures
-CA equipment SHALL be installed such that it is not in danger of exposure to water (e.g., on tables or elevated floors).
+CA equipment SHALL be installed such that it is not in danger of exposure to water.
-Potential water damage from fire prevention and protection measures (e.g., sprinkler systems) are excluded from this requirement.

 ### 5.1.5 Fire prevention and protection
 No Stipulation